kamilazdybal/kamilazdybal.github.io/_posts/2025-09-22-undergrad-homework-PINN.md

     return dTdx(dTdx(T, x), x)
 ```

+## The PINN training procedure

-Now the training plan is the following.
+Now the training procedure is the following.
 We'll sample <span class="math display">$$ n $$</span> random locations
 from our domain, let's store them in a vector called `x_grid_random`.
 This will be our mini-batch of points at each epoch.

-We'll evaluate the current PINN prediction on those points:
+We'll evaluate the current PINN prediction at those points:

 ```python
 T_pred = PINN_model(x_grid_random)
 ```

-We'll compute the second derivative of the current prediction at those grid points:
+We'll compute the second derivative of the current prediction at those points:

 ```python
 T_xx = d2Tdx2(T_pred, x_grid_random)